 High Point Christian School is a secured area for the safety of our students.
-All visitors/parents are required to sign in at the school or church office before entering the school or classroom during school hours.
-The respective teachers and the school office must approve all visitors at least one day in advance if desiring to formally visit a classroom.
+All visitors/parents are required to sign in at the school door before entering the school or classroom during school hours.
+The respective teachers must approve all visitors at least one day in advance if desiring to formally visit a classroom.
 Any visitors who prove to be a disruption will be asked to leave the school building.

-- All visitors must ring the buzzer (which is monitored by closed-circuit television) to gain entrance into the building. - Once inside, visitors must stop at the office and sign in with the date, time, and purpose for their visit. - Visitors will be given an ID badge to wear while in the building. - When visitors leave the building they must return to the office and sign out.
+- All visitors must call the number posted on the front door to gain entrance into the building. - When admitted inside by school personnel, the visitor must sign in with the date, time, and purpose for the visit. - Visitors will be given an ID badge to wear while in the building. - When visitors leave the building they must sign out and return the ID badge.